 - The pressure drop of the vapor flowing through the tray above the downcomer.

 But in the actual scenario, there is no clear liquid exists either in the downcomer, on the tray itself, or outlet weir.
-The liquid actually is froth or foam in nature that is called aerated liquid.
+The liquid actually is froth or foam in nature which is called aerated liquid.
 The factor that compensates aeration effect is 0.5.
 So 50 percent is often used for many hydrocarbon services.

-This signifies that if we calculate a level of clear liquid is of 12 inches in the downcomer, then the actual level of foam in the downcomer is 12 inches/(0.50) = 24 inches of foam.
-If the total height of the downcomer along with the height of the weir is 24 inches, then the height of the foam in the downcomer is 24 inches that resulting in downcomer flooding.
+This signifies that if we calculate a level of clear liquid of 12 inches in the downcomer, then the actual level of foam in the downcomer is 12 inches/(0.50) = 24 inches of foam.
+If the total height of the downcomer along with the height of the weir is 24 inches, then the height of the foam in the downcomer is 24 inches resulting in downcomer flooding.
 This is frequently called a liquid flood.

 What is Jet Flooding?

 Jet flooding occurs when the downcomers and trays consist of froth or foam, there is a quantity of entrained liquid that is lifted above the froth level on the trays of the tower.
 The driving force that causes this entrainment is the vapor flow through the distillation tower.
 The height of the spray section of this entrained liquid is governed by two factors:

 - The height of the foam resides on the tray